vuquangtrong/mkdocs-material-blog/docs/blog/setup-blog/fix-ajax-issue/index.md

     If an user visits the first page with no disqus activated, the next page even with disqus included still fails to load disqus as the script `//{{ disqus }}.disqus.com/embed.js` is not loaded.

-The solution is enable disqus on all pages, then hide the section on some specific pages.
+The solution is enabled Disqus on all pages, then hide the section on some specific pages.
 How to do it?
 Here are steps:

 1. Remove default Disqus block by extending it with empty content: